mlanza/ai-literacy/301/05-text-adventures.md

 Which means that giant petri net of processes we talked about?
 The one with the bead tracing its way through complex workflows?

 Suddenly, it's navigable.
-Not with custom orchestration code, but with nothing more than a wandering LLM and a bit of structured text.
+Not with custom orchestration code, but with nothing more than a wandering AI and a bit of structured text.

-Even something as lightweight as ChatGPT can now coordinate serious work — issuing bookings, updating systems, validating records — because the townsfolk have been trained, the buildings are wired, and the LLM knows how to move from one to the next, changing hats each time.
+Even something as lightweight as ChatGPT can now coordinate serious work — issuing bookings, updating systems, validating records — because the townsfolk have been trained, the buildings are wired, and the AI knows how to move from one to the next, changing hats each time.

 From the model’s perspective, it’s still Zork.